“Eye-opening, inspiring, comfortable, challenging, thought-provoking, confidence-giving.”

 We will never pressurise you or your beneficiaries about legacy giving.
 We know that there are many things that are important to you and that the needs of family and friends must come first.

 We will respect your wishes.
-We can use your gift to support the areas of our work you care about the most or you can let us to decide how to use your gift of support.
+We can use your gift to support the areas of our work you care about the most or you can let us decide how to use your gift of support.

 We will remain committed to our mission.
 A gift in your will to Cranfield Trust will help to ensure that we are here to deliver our mission in the long term.